✏️ Update: October 28, 2024

 Dinking is a waiting game

 Dink is a shot that does not exist in tennis.
-Learning to play low, unattackable cross-court dinks at the kitchen line is a crucial skill that players need to advance to higher levels.
+Learning to play low, unattackable dinks at the kitchen line is a crucial skill that players need to advance to higher levels.
 However, trying to win points from dink rallies appears to be a strategy less prevalent in advanced pickleball circles.
 Players look for the attackable dink and pounce on it when they get one.

 Patience is a virtue in pickleball

 It often pays to extend a dink or baseline rally until you get an attackable shot.
-Trying to prematurely end points by attacking an unattackable dink or by pounding the third shot from the baseline may end up benefiting your opponent.
+Trying to prematurely end a point by attacking an unattackable dink or by pounding the third shot from the baseline may end up benefiting your opponent.
 It is all about waiting for the right opening.

-Franklin Sports Outdoor – X-40 Pickleball Balls 12 Pack
+Franklin Sports Outdoor – X-40 Pickleball Balls 12 Pack | 4.7 | Check Price | |

-Onix Fuse Indoor Pickleball Balls - 6 Pack
+Onix Fuse Indoor Pickleball Balls – 6 Pack | 4.6 | Check Price |

 Good players can drop the ball in the opponent’s kitchen at will

 You are in good shape if you can drop the ball in the opponent’s kitchen from anywhere on your side of the court.
-Whether you are hitting a third shot drop or resetting from no man’s land (transition area), the ability to hit an unattackable drop when needed is one of the most challenging shots for players to master.
+Whether you are hitting a third shot drop or resetting from no-man’s land (transition area), the ability to hit an unattackable drop when needed is one of the most challenging shots for players to master.

 Replace your slice volleys with roll volleys